-If you’ve just signed up to build your guide, or you just want to experiment with Guidebook Builder, this instructional guide will help you get started.
+If you’ve just signed up to build your guide, or you simply want to experiment with Guidebook Builder, this instructional guide will help you get started.

-If you’d like to jump into the App Dashboard, please click here for a walkthrough of app design and app store submission via Builder.
+Interested in learning about the branding dashboard?
+Read our branding dashboard article for a walkthrough of app design and app store submission via Builder.

 When you log in to your Builder account, you will arrive at the Builder home screen.

-You can find announcements, get help from our Support team, or manage your account using the buttons in the top-right corner.
+You can find announcements, see the history of your account and manage your account and purchases using the buttons in the top-right corner.

-Note: If you are part of an Organization, Builder will ask you if this new guide should be attached to your personal account or if it should belong in that Organization.
-You might be part of an Organization if your company, group, or college/university has an Organization account in Builder for centralized billing.
+If you are part of an Organization, Builder will ask you if this new guide should be attached to your personal account or if it should belong in that Organization.
+You might be part of an organization if your company, group, or college/university has an Organization account in Builder for centralized billing.
 If you are building a guide for your Organization, please check in with your Organization Administrator to ensure you are working on the correct guide.
 You can find out how to start building using a pre-purchased guide here.